NocturnalSolutions/KituraBook/7-templating.md

 So after visiting this URL, your browser will execute the script in the `<script>` tags and show an alert box with the text “oh no” in it.
 (Well, maybe.
 The current version of Safari actually detects what is going on and refuses to execute the script.
 Things still work in the current version of Firefox, however.)
 Now the code in this particular example is perfectly benign, but if this example works, then more malicious ones will work, too.

 This bugs me, and I’ve raised an issue to propose a fix to make Kitura Template Engine more secure by default.
 In the meantime, let’s do a little tweaking to fix this problem.
-Create a new file in your project and name it `String+webSanitize.swift`, and put in the following.
+Create a new file in your project and name it String+webSanitize.swift, and put in the following.

 ```swift
 extension String {